JoinColony/colonyNetwork/docs/_Interface_IColony.md

 Allows the colony to bootstrap itself by having initial reputation and token `_amount` assigned to users `_users` This reputation is assigned in the colony-wide domain.
 Secured function to authorised members

+*Note: Only allowed to be called when `taskCount` is 0 by authorized addresses*

 **Parameters**